gvwilson/sdxpy/src/intro/index.md

-Most data scientists have taught themselves most of what they know about programming.
-As a result,
-many have gaps in their knowledge: they may be experts in some areas, but don't even know what they don't know about others.

-One of those other areas is software design.
-A large program is not just a dozen short programs stacked on top of each other;
-since *N* things can interact with each other in *N(N-1)/2* ways, doubling the size of a program more than doubles its complexity unless we reorganize its parts
+---
+syllabus:
+-   The complexity of a system increases more rapidly than the number of parts it contains.
+-   The best way to learn design is to study examples, and the best programs to use as examples are the ones programmers use every day.
+-   These lessons assume readers already understand the basics of Python and want to learn how to write larger programs, or are looking for material to use in software design classes that they teach.
+-   All of the content is free to read and re-use under open licenses, and all royalties from sales of this book will go to charity.
+---

+As the number of components in a system grows, the complexity of the system increases rapidly
 ([%f intro-complexity %]).
+However,
-Since our brains can only hold a small number of things at once [%b Hermans2021 %], making large programs comprehensible, testable, shareable, and maintainable requires more than using functions and sensible variable names: it requires design.
+the number of things we can hold in working memory at once is fixed (and fairly small) [%b Hermans2021 %].
+If we want to create large programs that are comprehensible, testable, shareable, and maintainable, we have to do more than use sensible variable names: we need to design them.

 [% figure
    slug="intro-complexity"